Erawan Shrine Bangkok: How to Pray, Opening Hours & BTS Directions

 How to Get to Erawan Shrine

-Getting to the Erawan Shrine is super easy.
-If you’re taking the BTS Skytrain, just ride to Chit Lom Station.
-From there, it’s barely a two-minute walk — you’ll spot vendors along the way selling flowers like orchids, marigolds, and little wooden elephants — all popular offerings for the Four-Faced Buddha.
+From there, it is barely a two-minute walk — you will spot vendors along the way selling orchids, marigolds, and small wooden elephants, all popular offerings for the Four-Faced Buddha.

 How to Pray at Erawan Shrine